execas/execas.github.io/_posts/tmp.md

   - proper control procedures can prevent inproper actions being taken
   - "out of office" auto-replies may be disabled or limited to prevent attackers exploiting this knowledge

+## Email spoofing

+Through the Simple Mail Transfer Protocol (SMTP), anyone can send an email claiming to be anyone (forging the sender address).
+This makes it easy for criminals to hide their identity and send spam and phishing emails that look to be from someone trustworthy.
+Forging the sender address is called email spoofing.

+### Sender Policy Framework (SPF)